Special Education Needs and Disabilities (SEND)

 - Additional visits to the school can be arranged and photographs or transition books are created

-All needs of the students will be carefully considered for transfers and joining.
+All needs of the learners will be carefully considered for transfers and joining.
 We currently put together a personalised transfer package that will ensure links with the other school and the Inclusion team at every stage of the process.
-New students starting at Longdendale with undergo an initial assessment of their educational needs to ascertain whether there are any Special Educational Needs or Disability.
+New learners starting at Longdendale with undergo an initial assessment of their educational needs to ascertain whether there are any Special Educational Needs or Disability.
 Depending upon the outcomes, an integration plan may be established.
-When students re put into forms, their SEND needs are considered.
+When learners re put into forms, their SEND needs are considered.

 At Key Stage 4, there is a comprehensive package of transition that links with colleges and training providers through the Positive Steps Service.
 We arrange enrichment activities and visits to all of our local colleges.
-The SENDCo will coordinate the annual review meeting for any students with an EHCP to target the students next stages of life.
+The SENDCo will coordinate the annual review meeting for any learners with an EHCP to target the learners next stages of life.

 How accessible is the school environment?